Cydalima perspectalis: Natural regulation or predation

 In the area of origin (Asia) natural regulation occurs, as witnessed by the non-destructive behavior of C. perspectalis.
 In the area of Europe where the moth has been introduced, the damage is very serious because natural regulation does not occur at a significant level.
 However, in European areas where the Asian hornet (Vespa velutina) is present prior to the introduction of C. perspectalis, some degree of predation by the wasp is observed (not confirmed by scientific and clear results).
 This is namely in the south-west of France, the first place where V. velutina was introduced to Europe in 2004 (C. perspectalis invaded this area in 2012).
 V. velutina is able to capture small larvae, and larvae preparing for the nymphosis in their cocoon.
 Where V. velutina has been introduced this causes other problems as it preys on honey bees and European honey bees are more vulnerable than their Asian counterparts.

-Further research is conducted for the suitability of C. perspectalis for parasitoid species, such as the tachinid Exorista larvarum.
+Research is being conducted for the suitability of parasitoid species, such as the tachinid Exorista larvarum as a biological control agent.

 Control measures

 Synthetic insecticides such as cypermethrin and deltamethrin are efficient, but must be thoroughly applied inside the bush and under leaves.
 Natural pyrethrin insecticides, extracted from Chrysanthemum and mixed with colza oil, can also be used.
-Spinosad, based on chemical compounds found in a bacterium, is also efficient.Bacillus thuringiensis ssp. kurstaki is a bacterium which produces an insect-specific endotoxin which perforates the caterpillars' gut lining, leading to paralysis and death.
+Spinosad, based on chemical compounds found in a bacterium, is also efficient.

+Bacillus thuringiensis ssp. kurstaki is a bacterium which produces an insect-specific endotoxin which perforates the caterpillars' gut lining, leading to paralysis and death.

 Nematodes also have an action on the digestive system of larvae (difficult to adopt on this moth).

 Pheromone traps (attracting adult males) are able to prevent impregnation of adult females and therefore control the severity of the damage.
 A more important proportion of sterile eggs is deposited by adult females.
 The selectivity of the pheromone is very good and useful indigenous species are not attracted.

 Pheromone traps must be in place from March–April to October–November.

 Insecticide, Bacillus and nematode treatments must be repeated three times at an interval of about ten days, because they mostly affect young larvae.

-The species has become widespread in London and surrounding areas and has been ranked the top garden pest in Great Britain.
-Royal Horticultural Society provides an on-line survey to keep track of the pest.
+The species has become widespread in London and surrounding areas and has been ranked as a top garden pest in Great Britain.
+The Royal Horticultural Society provides an on-line survey to keep track of the pest.